 But these blankets aren’t just for emergencies, though.
 (In fact, you have to give an emergency thermal blanket a little time to get it to heat up.)

-The unique material of mylar blankets can prevent hypothermia by stopping excessive heat loss.
+The unique material of mylar blankets can prevent hypothermia by stopping excessive heat loss in any situation, not just marathons.
 They can also prevent frost bite, and they’re even used to line boots and gloves.

-Mylar blankets are sometimes called “solar blankets” as well, as they can prevent your windshield from icing up while camping in a cold climate.
-(Just pinch the ends in the car doors while your car is still warm).
+Mylar blankets are sometimes called “solar blankets” as well, as they can prevent your windshield from icing up while camping in a cold climate by helping to keep the warmth of the sun that hits your car from escaping — just pinch the ends in the car doors while your car is still warm.

 You Won’t Overheat